fewlinesco/node-web-libraries/packages/web/README.md

 #### Sending additional headers

-The `resolve` function accepts a third option arguments which is a `Record<string, string>` that contain headers that will be added to the request.
+The `resolve` function accepts a third option argument which is a `Record<string, string>` that contain headers that will be added to the request.

 ```typescript
 export function myHandler(database) {